PantherYTac/Fabulous-Claims/README.md

 This plugin is proprietary.
 All rights reserved.
 Redistribution, modification, or resale is prohibited without permission.

 ## Support
-For questions, feedback, or bug reports, contact PantherYTac or join our community Discord (link coming soon).
+For questions, feedback, or bug reports, contact PantherYTac or join our community Discord.